 I'd offer to pay and then see how he/she reacts

-We go dutch on transportation and accomodation, everything else just play it by ear
+We go dutch on transportation and accommodation, everything else just play it by ear

 We'll figure out all the costs and split it down the middle.
 Either that or he/she pays for everything.